Macron Warns Against 'Going Too Fast' After Trump Tariff Hike

 "We shouldn't go too fast," Macron said at the opening of the Paris International Agricultural Show, cautioning against any sense that the legal setback marked a turning point in U.S. trade policy.

-His remarks came just hours after Trump signed an executive order instituting what was initially described as a "temporary" 10 percent global tariff in response to the high court’s decision.
+His remarks came just hours after Trump signed an executive order instituting what was initially described as a "temporary" 10% global tariff in response to the high court's decision.

 By Saturday, Trump went further, announcing he would raise the worldwide tariff rate to 15%, calling the new level "fully allowed" and "legally tested."